Jewish Community Centre of Kraków

 Jewish Community Centre of Kraków (JCC Krakow, Centrum Społeczności Żydowskiej w Krakowie) (not to be confused with the official Jewish Community of Kraków, Gmina Wyznaniowa Żydowska w Krakowie, whose existence is traced back to the 14th. century and which owns the pre-war buildings) is a secular cultural and educational centre that opened in 2008 as the result of an initiative by the Prince of Wales.
-The site is leased from the official Jewish Community of Krakow.
+The site is leased from the official Jewish Community of Kraków.
 "JCC" is located in the Kazimierz district of Kraków on ul.
 Miodowa.
 It stands on the site of a garden to the rear of the Tempel Synagogue, abutting the adjacent building.

 History

 In June 2002, the Prince of Wales visited Kraków, where he met with local Holocaust survivors.
 Moved by their stories, the prince asked the group how he could help.
 Initially, they conceived of a senior center or old age home where survivors could meet and socialize.
 After consulting further with Kraków’s Jewish community and with the British Jewish humanitarian organization World Jewish Relief, the prince came to understand that Poland is home not only to Holocaust survivors, but also to a young, reemerging Jewish community.
 The idea for a Jewish community center for all generations was born.
 With the financial support of World Jewish Relief and the American Jewish Joint Distribution Committee, construction of the 4-storey, 850 m² Centre was completed in 2008 at a cost of 10 million zloty.
-On 29 April 2008, the Prince of Wales and the Duchess of Cornwall came to Kraków to formally open the Jewish Community Centre of Krakow on Miodowa Street in Kraków's Jewish Quarter of Kazimierz.
+On 29 April 2008, the Prince of Wales and the Duchess of Cornwall came to Kraków to formally open the Jewish Community Centre of Kraków on Miodowa Street in Kraków's Jewish Quarter of Kazimierz.